firedrakeproject/Irksome/docs/source/index.rst

 Yes, Irksome can handle nonlinear problems as well:

 .. toctree::
-   ..maxdepth: 1
+   :maxdepth: 1
    demos/demo_cahnhilliard.py

-If you feel you must bypass the :class:`TimeStepper` abstraction, we have some examples how to interact with Irksome at a slightly lower level:
+If you feel you must bypass the :py:class:`.TimeStepper` abstraction, we have some examples how to interact with Irksome at a slightly lower level:

 .. toctree::